UoSMediaFrameworks/uos-media-playback-framework-legacy/README.md

 ## Development

 Setup your [MediaHub](https://github.com/UoSMediaFrameworks/uos-media-hub-legacy) and [AssetStore](https://github.com/UoSMediaFrameworks/uos-asset-store-legacy) first if you haven't done so already.

 Copy the file [env-example.sh](env-example.sh) to `env.sh`.
 Set the `ASSET_STORE` and `MEDIA_HUB` exports to the url's of where those are running (if you're developing locally then just leave the defaults, as those services should default to those ports when running).

+We recommend you use a node version manager like [nvm](https://github.com/creationix/nvm)

-`DEBUG` - Allows console logs to be stripped out and other development build processes
+`proces.env.DEBUG` - Allows console logs to be stripped out and other development build processes

 Node v4.4.7 and npm v2.15.8.
 Install the needed npm packages: